SAP/sap-commerce-db-sync/docs/troubleshooting/TROUBLESHOOTING-GUIDE.md

 #### Symptom:

-After application crashed or for example k8s pod was restarted during ongoing migration, when accessing _Data Migration_ view in HAC, on "Migration Log" area, some table copy tasks are visibile as "_In progress..._", however actutally no migration thread is active and no more new updates are provided.
+After application crashed or for example k8s pod was restarted during ongoing migration, when accessing _Data Migration_ view in HAC, on "Migration Log" area, some table copy tasks are visible as "_In progress..._", however actually no migration thread is active and no more new updates are provided.

 #### Solution: